JoshuaShepherd/trailguide/docs/notes/trailguide_docs/README.md

 Review documents 1, 3, and 7 for your profile, plus any topic-specific documents.

 ### For Content Creation
 Use document 9 (Content Strategy) as your guide, and reference the Brand Identity (document 8) for voice and style.
+For thought leader onboarding, follow the comprehensive intake process in `tl_intake_questions.md`.

 ### For Development
 Reference document 6 (TrailMap) for the technical framework and user journey mapping.